 With regards to exhibiting your outcomes, you ought to have the capacity to recuperate all the important information and demonstrate an intelligible vision of a venture to be executed.

 8. They Own Proficiency

-Proficiency and thorough knowledge – they both can be said a basic yardsticks on the basis of which a leader’s or manager wisdom or excellence can be weighed.
+Proficiency and thorough knowledge – both can be said basic yardsticks on the basis of which a leader’s or manager's wisdom or excellence can be weighed.
 Being on top of your projects entails a vast amount of industry knowledge to be effective in what you do.

 9. They are Great Problem Solver!

 Good project managers work with a team of experts or consultants and use their mastery of handling issues in the most effective ways.

 Nobody will anticipate that you will have a prepared answer for every single issue; you should have the capacity to utilize the knowledge of your team members and stakeholders to produce a collective response to any problems you experience on your way to delivering a project.

 This is the last and the most important trait that should exist in every good project manager or leader.
 A grip of group progression is fundamental on the off chance that you need your group to work easily on your ventures.